mrminning/boardgame-inserts/README.md

 # boardgame-inserts

-Using as slightly modified https://github.com/beavisCZ/BoardGameSystem as lib to generate component boxes.
+Using a modified https://github.com/beavisCZ/BoardGameSystem as lib to generate component boxes for inserts.

 ## Carson City
+Insert for Carson City Big Box

 ## Scythe
+Insert for Carson City Scythe.

 Build STLs with script
 ```
 cd Scythe